gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 {: vspace="0"}
 Type: 8 bits (unsigned integer)
-: This value MUST be set to 0x01 to indicate Message
+: This value MUST be set to 0x01 to indicate that it is a PVALID Message

 Flags: 8 bits
 : MUST be set to zero on transmit and MUST be ignored on receipt.

 Protection Solution fields: zero or more 16-bit SCTP Protection Solution Identifiers:

 : Each Protection Solution Identifier ({{IANA-Protection-Solution-ID}}) is a 16-bit unsigned integer indicting a Protection Solution.
 Protection solutions include both DTLS Chunk based, where a solution combines the DTLS chunk with a key-management solution, or non DTLS Chunk based ones.
-The Protection Solutions are listed in descending order of preference, i.e. the first listed in the parameter is the most preferred and the last the least preferred.
+The include Protection solutions and their order MUST match what was sent in the DTLS 1.3 Chunk Protected Association parameter
+  {{protectedassoc-parameter}} sent by the sending endpoint.

 Padding: If the number of included Protection solutions is odd the parameter MUST be padded with two zero (0) bytes of padding to make the parameter 32-bit aligned.

-The PVALID message MUST include exactly the same sequence of SCTP Protection Solution Identifiers that was sent by this endpoint in the DTLS 1.3 Chunk Protected parameter included in the INIT or INIT-ACK CHUNK.

 # Error Handling {#error_handling}